TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

+I just realized there's a 117 Byte size limit to the message.
+The Genesis message easily fits in, so I didn't realize!
+In the next update there'll be optional audio, and message text input, but removing the size limitation looks tricky.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot-v1.3.0.png)

 Windows users can update their SLP Edition to the pre-release 3.6.7-dev6.
 It has a bug-fix which makes VanityTXID work faster.
 It also would have required less work from me to make the plugin SLP compatible.